act-rules/act-rules.github.io/_rules/form-field-accessible-name-is-descriptive-e0ca31.md

 #### Failed Example 3

-Implicit label that is coded with the `label` element and does not describe the purpose of the associated element.
+The implicit label that is coded with the `label` element provides an [accessible name][] which does not describe the purpose of the associated element.

 ```html
 <label>Menu<input id="fname" type="text" name="fname"/></label>